A Gentleman's Guide to Love and Murder: Act II

-At dinner, a truly awful meal is served and Lord Adalbert and Lady Eugenia bicker constantly.
+At dinner, a truly awful meal is served, and Lord Adalbert and Lady Eugenia bicker constantly.
 Monty has brought along poison, intending to slip it into Lord Adalbert's food, but cannot do so unnoticed ("Poison in My Pocket (Reprise)").
 Miss Shingle, who initially brought Monty the news of his true lineage, appears; it turns out that she's been employed as a servant by the D'Ysquiths for 39 years.

 At last, Monty slips poison into Lord Adalbert's dessert, but to his horror, the earl refuses it, insisting Sibella eat it instead; Monty desperately knocks it to the floor.
-Lord Adalbert starts to tell the story of how he was betrayed by his valet during the Boer War ("Looking Down the Barrel of a Gun").
+A drunken Lord Adalbert starts to tell the story of how he was betrayed by his valet during the Boer War ("Looking Down the Barrel of a Gun").
 He gives Monty his loaded army rifle, and demands that he play the part of the valet, ordering Monty to aim the gun at him.
 Monty cannot bring himself to shoot the earl, and lowers the gun, his opportunity lost.
 Lord Adalbert takes a drink and, to Monty's surprise, suddenly drops dead.

 With Lord Adalbert's death, Monty is now Lord Montague D'Ysquith Navarro, Ninth Earl of Highhurst.
 He and Phoebe marry soon after.
 However, at the wedding reception, Chief Inspector Pinckney of Scotland Yard arrests him for the murder of Lord Adalbert, who, it has been discovered, was poisoned.
 Monty remarks on the absurdity of being charged with the one murder he didn't actually commit ("Stop!
 Wait!
 What?!").

 A trial is held before the House of Lords, and evidence is given to both implicate and exculpate Monty.
 Sibella testifies on Monty's behalf, but, in a fit of passion, gives evidence that bolsters the prosecution's alleged motive for the crime: that the D'Ysquiths disinherited his mother and denied his existence.

 On the evening before the jury is to render judgment, Monty is writing his memoirs in his cell and strikes up a conversation with the jail's custodian, Chauncey.
-It turns out that Chauncey is a D'Ysquith too, his father having been a black sheep of the family, cast out in a manner similar to Isobel.
-Chauncey says he doesn't mind having not been acknowledged - he has none of the advantages of the D'Ysquiths, but none of their troubles, either.
+It turns out that Chauncey is a D'Ysquith too, his father having been a black sheep of the family, cast out in a manner similar to Isabel.
+Chauncey says he doesn't mind having not been acknowledged - he has none of the advantages of the D'Ysquiths, but none of their troubles either.
 Moved by the encounter, Monty shakes the hand of his last remaining relation.